Professional employer organization: NCCI impact on PEOs

-A recent change in 2013 regarding the way companies Experience Modifier is calculated has caused companies with previously good modifiers to get better, while companies whose modifiers had struggled previously have gotten worse.
+A change in 2013 regarding the way companies Experience Modifier is calculated has caused companies with previously good modifiers to get better, while companies whose modifiers had struggled previously have gotten worse.
 The Experience Rating Plan, as the National Council on Compensation Insurance (NCCI) refers to it, will be undergoing a change that NCCI believes will more accurately reflect individual employers’ claims experience.
 NCCI, the National Council on Compensation Insurance, sees this as a "Mod Neutral" action since the median average does not change.
 While some companies get better, some get worse.
 Overall, however, the "center" stays in essentially the same spot.
 While this will assist the good companies to improve their position, this will cause the companies in dire straits to get worse.
-Many of these companies may be forced out of the "standard" market and into secondary markets such as PEO's and other "options of last resort" such as state pools.
+Many of these companies may be forced out of the "standard" market and into secondary markets such as PEOs and other "options of last resort" such as state pools.
 This may lead to a further increase in the number of PEOs, or it may lead to an increase in state pools, or possibly both.

 NCCI views this action as having two primary benefits.
 The first is that it "tailors the cost prediction and final net premium cost to the individual insured" making the calculation more accurate.
 The second benefit is that "it provides added incentives for loss reduction."